-The Injury Prevention and Control Program's data staff, in conjunction with the Department's Injury Surveillance , participate in the ongoing collection, analysis, interpretation, and dissemination of data on injuries in Massachusetts.
+The Injury Prevention and Control Program's epidemiologists, in conjunction with the Department's Injury Surveillance Program, participate in the ongoing collection, analysis, interpretation, and dissemination of data on injuries in Massachusetts.
 As part of this work, epidemiologists also work to evaluate, improve and expand the existing MA injury data infrastructure.
-The data generated are used to inform the development and evaluation of injury prevention programs and policies, and in the development of materials and reports, which are dissemination to injury prevention practitioners and the general public.
+The data generated are used to inform the development and evaluation of injury prevention programs and policies, and for materials and reports, which are disseminated to injury prevention practitioners and the general public.
 Some Massachusetts data sources used by the MDPH for these purposes include:

-- Death certificate data from the Registry of Vital Records and Statistics
+- Death data from the Registry of Vital Records and Statistics

 - The Fatality Analysis Reporting System (FARS)

 - The Massachusetts Violent Death Reporting System

 - The Massachusetts Fire Incident Reporting System ()

 - The Weapon Related Injury Surveillance System (WRISS)

 - The National Occupant Protection Use Survey

 - The Massachusetts Ambulance Trip Record Information System (MATRIS)

 For more information or to request data, please contact the Injury Prevention and Control Program at 617-624-5466.